gaphor/presentations/large-gui-apps-with-python-and-gtk/slides.md

 Python is dynamically typed.
 That does not mean there are no types!
 Types do exist.
 For example: a method call still requires that method to be defined on that object.
-It's helpful in larger code bases to leave out the guess work and type methods, especially at the interface boundries.
+It's helpful in larger code bases to leave out the guess work and type methods, especially at component boundries.

 At first I was a bit skeptical adding type information to Python.
 But I found it to be a good addition, for understandability (you do not have to look where a method is called to find out it's arguments) and